lostisland/faraday/README.md

     # default stack (net/http), no extra middleware:
     response = Faraday.get 'http://sushi.com/nigiri/sake.json'

+## Writing middleware

+Middleware are classes that respond to `call()`.
+They wrap the request/response cycle.

+    def call(env)
+      # do something with the request

+      @app.call(env).on_complete do
+        # do something with the response
+      end
+    end

+It's important to do all processing of the response only in the `on_complete` block.
+This enables middleware to work in parallel mode where requests are asynchronous.

+The `env` is a hash with symbol keys that contains info about the request and, later, response.
+Some keys are:

+    # request phase
+    :method - :get, :post, ...
+    :url    - URI for the current request; also contains GET parameters :body   - POST parameters for :post/:put requests :request_headers

+    # response phase
+    :status - HTTP response status code, such as 200 :body   - the response body
+    :response_headers

 ## Testing

     # It's possible to define stubbed request outside a test adapter block.